jeremiahbailey/locksmith/README.md

  Locksmith allows you to create GCP Service Account keys, vault them in secret manager, rotate the keys and secrets, and disable both keys and versions.

+# Example

+## Background Cloud Function
+This example assumes you want to use locksmith within a background Cloud Function that will receive messages from PubSub.
+The message published to the topic in this instance would be a the 'Directive' for locksmith in JSON.
+See example directive below.
 ```go
 package cloudfunctionexample